ChronoSayo/SuperSetTimer/README.md

 # SuperSetTimer
-A timer specifically for doing super sets in the game.
+A timer specifically for doing super sets in the gym.